 Maybe that’s because, by their very nature, blogs provide a personal touch that’s not found elsewhere.

-But, in order to maximize your blog’s potential, you have to make sure that it gets found by the people who are searching for the kind of information that you provide.
+In order to maximize your blog’s potential, you have to make sure it gets found in search results.

 These advanced SEO techniques may not be the easiest to implement – they certainly require more effort than basic keyword research and link building – but they are incredibly effective.
-Using these strategies can double your search traffic, especially when you use storytelling principles and techniques to craft your content.
+Using these strategies can double your search traffic, especially when you combine these tactics with storytelling principles when crafting content.

-SEO success is all about giving useful and relevant content to your target audience, in a way that’s easily digestible for them.
+SEO success is all about giving useful and relevant content to your target audience.

-Have you tried any of these advanced SEO best practices before?
-What results did you get and how long did it take?
+Have you tried any of these advanced SEO techniques before?
+What results did you get and how long did it take to see them?